bertrand-deriv/boxFixer-agent/README.md

 # BoxFixer Agent

 BoxFixer Agent is a DevOps assistant designed to monitor logs, check service health, gather system resource metrics, and provide troubleshooting guidance for services running in the QABOX (test environment).
-It leverages a lightweight LLM (via LangGraph/LangChain) to automate diagnostic workflows, present structured reports, and, when needed, execute shell commands.
+It leverages a lightweight LLM (via LangGraph/LangChain) to automate diagnostic workflows and present structured reports.
 It also integrates with LangSmith for agent activity monitoring.

 ## Features